mtoregan/100days/Journey/001/Readme.md

     --image canonical:ubuntuserver:16.04-LTS \
     --node-agent-sku-id "batch.node.ubuntu 16.04"
 ```
+Get the status of the VMs being created in last step.
 ```shell
 az batch pool show --pool-id mypool \
     --query "allocationState"
 ```

+Create a job for the newwly create pool.
 ```shell
   az batch job create \
     --id myjob \
     --pool-id mypool
 ```

+Finally create 4 tasks for the job and run them.
+The jobs will be ran in paralel, with 2 jobs running on each VM one after the other.
 ```shell
 for i in {1..4}
 do